remp2020/remp/README.md

 APIs for managing user's newsletter subscriptions, handles batch sending of emails and A/B testing.

 To complement all users subscribed to newsletter, you're able to use user segment when sending a newsletter.
-Therefore only users belonging to the selected segment which are also subscribed to the newsletter will receive an email.
+Therefore, only users belonging to the selected segment which are also subscribed to the newsletter will receive an email.
 In the default configuration, Beam segments are available.
 You can link your own segment provider (e.g. your own CRM) to provide other user segments.